[True Story] Why it's better to keep your hand moving even if you have trigger finger

 Treatment

-When you get a massage, your blood circulation definitely improves for a moment, which feels good.
-However, the muscles that are causing pain are inflamed, so pressing on them will only make the inflammation worse.
-This will result in constant pain, and during the treatment, it will be impossible to tell whether your symptoms are improving or not.
+Massage will certainly improve circulation for a moment, so it can feel good.
+However, the muscles causing the pain are inflamed, and pressing on them can make that inflammation worse.
+When that happens, the pain continues constantly, and during treatment it becomes impossible to tell whether the symptoms are improving or not.

-When you have problems with your fingers, the cause is often far away, in your abdomen or legs.
-Relaxing the muscles around your hands can temporarily relieve pain, but it doesn't really improve the underlying cause.
+When there is a problem in the fingers, the cause is often hidden far away, such as in the abdomen or legs.
+Relaxing the muscles around the hand may temporarily ease the pain, but it does not address the root cause.

-For these two reasons, even though the patient complains of trigger finger, we do not touch the hand from the start.
+For these two reasons, even when a patient complains of trigger finger, I do not start by touching the hand.

 Treatment details